TimMacy/YouTubeAlchemy/README.md

   - Hide YouTube Brand Text in the Header
   - Keep Country Code Visible and Choose Color
   - Small Subscribed Button Under a Video—Displays Only the Notification Icon
-  - Hide Join Button under a Videos and on Channel Pages
+  - Hide the Join Button Under Videos and on Channel Pages
   - Display Full Titles
   - Custom Selection Color for Light and Dark Mode
   - Choose Progress Bar Color